 Tamra graduated with a master’s degree in social work from Loyola University in Chicago.
 She is a bilingual licensed clinical social worker specializing in early childhood and prevention.
 Previously, Tamra was the lead trainer in the Midwest for ACT Raising Safe Kids, an evidence-based violence prevention curriculum.
 In addition, Tamra has been trained in a number of other evidence-based curriculums including Circle of Security Parenting, Families Moving Forward (FMF), Helping the Non-Compliant Child, Chicago Parent Program and Youth Mental Health First Aid.

 View our upcoming trainings and see what works for you!

-The Florida Center Institute is a program of The Florida Center for Early Childhood.
+The Florida Center Institute is a division of The Florida Center for Early Childhood.
 Learn more about our programs below.

 THE FLORIDA CENTER FOR EARLY CHILDHOOD

 Building strong families…one child at a time

 This award-winning, home-based visiting program promotes healthy parenting and child development.
 Skilled professionals provide parenting support, education, and community resources.